 Editor’s note: Looking for information on accounting software?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need:

 Nearly 31% of SMB owners estimate it takes more than 30 days to get paid

-When cash flow becomes an issue, employees can often suffer.
-Thirty-two percent of small business owners have paid their employees late when not at risk of being able to pay their employees by payday.
-Creating a cash flow solution means building in features so that business owners can get the money they need as quickly as possible.
+When cash flow becomes an issue, employees can often suffer too.
+According to the survey, 32% of small business owners have paid their employees late for this reason.
+Creating a cash flow solution means building in features so that you can get the money you need as quickly as possible.

 Next-day ACH payments and how QuickBooks can help

 Next-day payments mean small businesses owners can get their money way faster than traditional methods.
 QuickBooks processes $37 billion in payments every year.
 By adding next-day ACH payments to its arsenal, it is becoming a leader in B2B payments.